European Tyre and Rim Technical Organisation

 The European Tyre and Rim Technical Organisation (ETRTO) exists to specify and harmonise sizes of rims and their associated pneumatic tyres across the European Union.
-ETRTO sizes apply to rims and tyres for vehicles of all types, including bicycles.
+ETRTO sizes apply to rims and tyres for vehicles of all types.
+It is probably most well-known for size standardisation of bicycle tires designations in millimeters, which replaces many older national methods for referring to tire sizes that are incompatible.
 The great advantage of ETRTO sizing is that it is unambiguous; previously, nominal dimensions were used which were interpreted in different ways by different countries and manufacturers - a problem for the end user.

 ETRTO works in liaison with the International Organization for Standardization to develop relevant standards.

+Motivation

+Previously, one could for example risk buying a 28 inch tire for a 28 inch rim, with the result that the tire would not fit since 28" can refer to rim bead diameters of either 635 mm or 622 mm.
+Thus, a tire for one type of 28" inch rim will not fit the other, and vice versa.
+Another example is the rim sizes 406 mm and 451 mm, which both traditionally have been referred to as 20 inch (and obviously are not cross-compatible).

+ETRTO solves these problems by precisely referring to rim bead diameters in millimeters.

+Bicycle tire sizes

+The following is a list of different types of bicycle tires listed by bead diameter according to ETRTO: